Bhat-Priyanka/Docker-And-Kubernetes-Projects/Create and deploy containerized application using Docker/README.md

 #### 1. Run Mongo containers on local machine:
 1. Pull MongoDB and MongoDB express from Docker Hub:
-    i.
-Use below commands in the terminal:
+    *	Use below commands in the terminal:
         </br><code>docker pull mongo</code>
         </br><code>docker pull mongo-express</code>
-    ii.
-Make sure you have the above two images by entering the command:
+    *	Make sure you have the above two images by entering the command:
         </br><code>docker images</code>
-    iii.
-Run Mongo and Mongo Express containers:
+    * Run Mongo and Mongo Express containers:
-        i.
-Run Mongo on port 27017 on both host and Docker and Mongo Express on port 8081 on both host and Docker by using the file <a href="https://github.com/Bhat-Priyanka/Docker-Projects/blob/main/Create%20and%20deploy%20containerized%20application%20using%20Docker/docker-compose.yaml" target="_blank">docker-compose.yaml</a>. ii.
-Run the following command from the directory where docker-compose-yml is located.
+        * Run Mongo on port 27017 on both host and Docker and Mongo Express on port 8081 on both host and Docker by using the file <a href="https://github.com/Bhat-Priyanka/Docker-Projects/blob/main/Create%20and%20deploy%20containerized%20application%20using%20Docker/docker-compose.yaml" target="_blank">docker-compose.yaml</a>.
+        * Run the following command from the directory where docker-compose-yml is located.
             </br><code>docker compose up</code>
-    iv.
-Once done, go to Docker desktop and verify if the containers are running.
+    *	Once done, go to Docker desktop and verify if the containers are running.
   	<img src="https://github.com/Bhat-Priyanka/Docker-Projects/blob/main/Create%20and%20deploy%20containerized%20application%20using%20Docker/Images/Containers.png" width="800">

-  	v.
-Open the browser and go to http://localhost:8081.
+  	*	Open the browser and go to http://localhost:8081.
 Login using “admin:password” and you should be able to see Mongo-Express page.
   	<img src="https://github.com/Bhat-Priyanka/Docker-Projects/blob/main/Create%20and%20deploy%20containerized%20application%20using%20Docker/Images/Express.png" width="800">

-  	vi.
-Create a new database:
+  	*	Create a new database:
         a.
 Go to Mongo-Express page and create a new database by the name “user-account”.
         b.
 Create a collection called ‘users’ inside “user-account” database.